OWP at SOU Summer 2014 Literacy Leadership Institute

 Open-ended, strong and eternal

-Begin where you may
+Begin where you

 You’ll be reading all day